Music of Washington, D.C.: Garage revival

 As of late, DC has been home to a growing scene of musicians who take inspiration from the primal stomp of the 1960s garage rock movement.
 Eschewing the more esoteric stylings of their art-school peers, bands like Soul Lip, the Hall Monitors, the breakUps, the Have Mercys, the Points, Shark Week, The Fed, and Fellowcraft mine a more primitive vein of rock 'n' roll, finding inspiration in fuzzed-out chords and grooves.

 The Wammies

 The Washington Area Music Awards, also known as the Wammies, was founded in 1985 by Michael Jaworek and Mike Schreibman and has been committed to raising the profile of the Washington area's diverse music community.

-In 2019, The MusicianShip undertook the critical task of preserving the Wammie Awards.
-In an effort to celebrate, honor, and uplift creative heroes across the DMV area, The MusicianShip reintroduced and reinvigorated this storied community event, upholding its values, while infusing it with meaningful innovations and a contemporary flare that includes, and enriches, a diverse audience of art enthusiasts.
-The 2020 Virtual Wammies were hosted on July 13-July 17 and honored winners across 57 musical and general interest categories.
+In 2019, The MusicianShip undertook the task of preserving the Wammie Awards.
+In an effort to celebrate honour and uplift creative heroes across the DMV area.
+The 2020 Virtual Wammies were hosted between July 13th to July 17th and honoured winners across 57 musical and general interest categories.